legobuff/workshop-pe/exercises/part02-dtr-repository-rbac.md

 ### Team Beta

 1. As Team Beta we want to make sure that always a new TAG is supplied.
-Therefor we set up the Repo with the Immutability.
+Therefor we set up the repository with the Immutability.
 We will pull try to overwrite a tag in our repository:
 ```
 docker login -u chuck YOURDTRURL